RahulSutar/GoPlay/gophercises/BookShelf/README.md

 4. Unit testing implementation along with functional tests (which uses db and not mock data)
 5. Use interfaces where ever applicable.
 6. Keep the ORM implementation
-    a.
-Abstract or loosely coupled from the service layer.
+    * Abstract or loosely coupled from the service layer.
-    b.
-Easily switch between databases
+    * Easily switch between databases

 ## Tools to be used